Ambiguous-Cicada/Ambiguous-Cicada/README.md

 bower install
 ```

-### Roadmap
+### Known bugs and issues

-View the project roadmap [here]('https://github.com/Ambiguous-Cicada/Ambiguous-Cicada/issues')
+This project contains known bugs and issues, which can all be accessed [here]('https://github.com/Ambiguous-Cicada/Ambiguous-Cicada/issues').
+Feel free to add to them.

 ## Contributing

-See the [Contribution Guidelines](CONTRIBUTING.md) at `CONTRIBUTING.md` for a detailed explanation of our contribution protocol.
+See the [Contribution Guidelines](CONTRIBUTING.md) in `CONTRIBUTING.md` for a detailed explanation of our contribution protocol.